codeceptjs/CodeceptJS/docs/commands.md

 codeceptjs def --config path/to/codecept.json
 ```

-Produces `steps.d.ts` file, which referenced in the very beginning of a test file.
 After doing that IDE should provide autocompletion for `I` object inside `Scenario` and `within` blocks.

 ## List Commands